 - Hepatitis B or hepatitis C infection

 - Alcohol use disorder

-Exposure to certain chemicals:
+- Exposure to certain toxins

-- Toxins, such as arsenic
+- Certain genetic problems, such as hemochromatosis

-- Loss of appetite
+- Loss of hunger and weight

 - Dark urine

-Your doctor will ask about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.